See also FAQs

 For more information on the Recital Hall click here.

 The Mainstage Theater at the UCSC Theater Arts Center seats 521 in an intimate performance space.
-The theater features a thrust stage and seating in five sections "in the round."
+The theater features a thrust stage and seating in five sections in amphitheater style.
 Notice: Most seats in the Mainstage Theater are accessible ONLY by stairs.
-Accessible seating is reached via the entrance ramp at Door 5; the accessible seating area can accommodate up to 2 wheelchair users and their companions, or up to six people with mobility impairments.
+Limited accessible seating is reached via the entrance ramp at Door 5; the accessible seating section can accommodate up to 2 wheelchair users and their companions, or up to six people with mobility impairments.
 Seating in the Accessibility section is first-come, first-served.
 The Mainstage is equipped with handrails at the end of each row.

 Mainstage Theater Seating Layout

 Second Stage Theater

 The 215-seat Second Stage Theater is adjacent to the Mainstage Theater.
 The theater and all its seats are accessible without stairs.
 Wheelchair accessible seating is available.

 Second Stage Seating Chart